moazzamalirind/GCD_BugFlowExperiment/README.md

 First download folder name "Months of 2018".
 Save the folder on your local machine at any desired drive location.
 For example: E:\GAMS\Models

-**Figure 1**

-This location map was created using ArcMap 10.8 (GIS).
+**Figure 1** This location map was created using ArcMap 10.8 (GIS).

 **Figure 2**
 1. Download 15 mins observed hydrograph of August 2018 from: https://waterdata.usgs.gov/usa/nwis/uv?09380000
-2. Paste the downloaded data in the given Excel file.
-The Excel file named "Hydrographs_Observed_Used" is available in the Supporting Data folder (Supporting Data/Hydrographs_Observed_Used.xlsx).
-Move to the worksheet named "August_2018" and paste the downloaded release data against the time in the blue colored cells.
-You can visulaze the updated hydrograph in the worksheet named "August_2018 (Hydrograph)".
+2. Paste the downloaded data into the "Hydrographs_Observed_Used.xlsx" file located in the Supporting Data folder.
+In the "August_2018" worksheet, paste the release data into the blue-colored cells corresponding to the time.
+View the updated hydrograph in the "August_2018 (Hydrograph)" worksheet.

+**Figure 3** We developed this conceptual model in Microsoft PowerPoint 2016 to illustrate how contract and market pricing may affect the release schedule.

+**Figure 4**

 **Table 1**
 1. Download folder named "Validation" available at GCD_BugFlowExperiment/Models/August 2018/Validation and save downloaded folder at your desired location.